 - Preheat oven to 425° degrees.
 Spray a 12-count muffin pan with nonstick spray.

-- Place butter in a large microwave-safe measuring cup.
+- Place butter in a medium microwave-safe bowl.
 Heat for 1 minute then stir until all butter is melted.
-Whisk in oil, brown sugar and honey to the butter and stir.
-Add egg, buttermilk, chopped jalapenos and green onions.
+Whisk in vegetable oil, brown sugar, and honey.
+Add egg, buttermilk, chopped jalapenos, and green onions.
 Continue whisking until well blended.

 - Add butter mixture to dry ingredients and stir until just combined.

 - Bake in 425 degree oven for 5 minutes then turn heat down to 350 degrees and bake an additional 15-17 minutes.